camilajunges/100daysofcode/README.md

 I'm committed to documenting my journey through:

 - ✅ Daily code commits to this repository
-- 🐦 Progress updates on Twitter with **#100DaysOfCode**
 - 📝 Project documentation and reflections
-- 🔗 Live demos and portfolio pieces

 ## 🎯 Goals